Santa Rosa High School (Santa Rosa, California): Foundation

 The Santa Rosa High School Foundation is a group of alumni who take an active interest in SRHS.
 The Foundation helps raise money for school programs and other services.

 In popular culture

-Santa Rosa High School was used for several Hollywood movies, including Peggy Sue Got Married (1986) and Inventing the Abbotts (1997).
+Santa Rosa High School was used as a filming location for several Hollywood films, including Peggy Sue Got Married (1986) and Inventing the Abbotts (1997).

 Director Wes Craven applied for the use of Santa Rosa High School and reached a verbal agreement with the principal of the school for the filming of his 1996 horror film Scream.
 Just days before filming was to begin, the school board denied permission for the use of the school.
 In response, following the listing of organizations and individuals whom the filmmakers wished to thank in the closing credits of Scream, Craven included the note, "No thanks whatsoever to the Santa Rosa City School District Governing Board".